Download Careers360 App

 Statutory Authority

 Legislative authority is another general defence.
-Any damages resulting from an act that is approved by statutory legislation or a law passed by the legislature cannot be held against the defendant.
+Any damages resulting from an act that is approved by statutory legislation or a law passed by the legislature cannot be held against the defendant in Statutory Authority as Defence to Torts.

 Volenti non-fit Injuria